-Based on the evidence submitted by the applicant, together with the lack of contradictory evidence from other sources, the Board concludes that the subject apartments were constructed in accordance with the requirements of the Zoning Ordinance in effect prior to November 29, 1949.
+Based on the evidence submitted by the applicant, together with the lack of contradictory evidence from other sources, staff concludes that the subject apartments were constructed in accordance with the requirements of the Zoning Ordinance in effect prior to November 29, 1949.
 There is also no evidence to suggest a lapse of continuous apartment use since their construction.
+Therefore, it is recommended that CNU-17762-06 be APPROVED as a certified nonconforming use.